 This represents a significant shift from the first round of PPP funds approved in March 2020 at the beginning of the pandemic.
 It’s also fantastic news for business owners and managers who may want to explore a shift to the cloud or other IT investments but have been limited by business challenges presented by COVID-19.

-This second round of funding is focused on businesses who didn’t receive relief in the first round of PPP funding—especially those owned and operated by minorities and women, along with certain nonprofits and cultural venues struggling to make up lost revenue.
+This second round of funding is focused on businesses that didn’t receive relief in the first round of PPP funding—especially those owned and operated by minorities and women, along with certain nonprofits and cultural venues struggling to make up lost revenue.

 The criteria to qualify remains unchanged for first-time PPP applicants.
 However, small and medium-sized businesses that have already received funds from the program are eligible for a second loan if they can demonstrate a significant loss—a 25% reduction in gross revenue in any quarter of 2020—and have 300 employees or less.
 Similar to the first round of PPP funding, borrowers are eligible for 100% loan forgiveness if they meet certain guidelines established under last year’s CARES Act and other Small Business Administration rules.
 Eligible borrowers have until March 31, 2021, to apply for new PPP loans.